Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 > A hierarchical class is a visual class that determines which hierarchical group a node belongs to.

-Hierarchical class if exists is shown along with the node label.
-See Figure 4 below for more detail.
+The hierarchical class, if it exists, is shown along with the label of a node.
+See Figure 4 below for more details.

 <p align="center">
     <img src="img/hierarchical_class.png" alt="hierarchical-class" title="Hierarchical class" width="350"/><br/>